CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Graphs.md

 For each vertex, store either a list, set, or map of its neighbors (i.e. successors).
 In addition, for a weighted graph, also store the weight of each edge.

+For a weighted graph, use an adjacency map over an adjacency set.
+For an unweighted graph, an adjacency set is fine.

 For an undirected graph with edge ($a \leftrightarrow b$), vertices $a$ and $b$ need to store each other as neighbors.
 For a directed graph with edge ($a \rightarrow b$), vertex $a$ needs to store vertex $b$ as a neighbor.

 ### Graph Traversal